Award Structure

 - Their project makes a clear argument for driving actual behavior change.
 The judges will be looking for apps that help users make informed decisions and take concrete actions to mitigate climate change, and apps that go beyond simply raising awareness.

-The award will go to a team developing a solution to reduce hunger or food insecurity in their community (or beyond!).
+The EmpowerEDd Excellence award will go to a team developing a solution to empower people through education.